 Anyway, HMRC haven’t updated us or Acorah and so we don’t know when we can return to normal patterns of work.
 Apologies if you’re waiting on a confirmation of submission!
 So are we!

 “I need to issue a Credit Note.
 What should I do?”

 A credit note is simply a negative invoice.
-It replicates the original invoice in almost every way except that all the figures are record by us as negative amounts.
+It replicates the original invoice in almost every way, though instead of the word “Invoice” it says “Credit Note”.
+That tells everybody that all the figures are to be recorded as negative amounts.
 The date on the credit note is normally the date that you prepared it, unless there are compelling reasons to use a different date.

 Use the next number in your unique number sequence for credit notes.
 Invoices follow one number sequence, and credit notes have a separate number sequence of their own.
 They do not need to be inter-related but within each set the document number does need to be unique.
 Invoice numbers and credit note numbers must be purely numeric, purely sequential and include no letters and no punctuation.
 If you need to add a reference put that in a separate reference box and do not combine it with the credit note number.